rafael-ac/take-a-pet/README.md

+# TAKE A PET
-Take a Pet is a project to make it easy to connect stray dogs to their future owner.
+## Take a Pet is a project to make it easy to connect stray dogs to their future owner.